THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 • Do they use recycled boxes?

-Their answers will help you determine which companies are committed to reducing waste and output.
+Their answers will help determine which companies are committed to reducing waste and output.
 As a result, you’ll locate an experienced mover who will get you moved in the greenest way possible.

 At Colonial Van Lines, we’ve partnered with Move For Hunger, which benefits a humanitarian cause and an environmental cause.
 Move For Hunger arranges for moving companies such as ours to pick up unwanted, non-perishable food and deliver it to food banks in need.

-About 40 million Americans move yearly While the reasons for these moves vary the desire for green moving tips stays consistent greenliving moving familylife parenting
+About 40 million Americans move yearly.
+While the reasons for these moves vary, the desire for green moving tips stays consistent. #greenliving #moving #familylife #parenting

 Let Colonial Van Lines Get You Moving